- Children’s muscles have a unique fiber that makes them less prone to fatigue during running.

-As she grows, her ability to get aerobic energy will decrease, so it becomes important for her to have strong muscles to back her up, as well as the habit of performing physical activity.
-This will help her develop her muscles and, as she grows, keep both of these energy sources, which will foster good health, better coordination, and a happy child.
+As they grow, their ability to get aerobic energy will decrease, so it becomes important for them to have strong muscles to back them up, as well as the habit of performing physical activity.
+This will help them develop their muscles and, as they grow, keep both of these energy sources, which will foster good health, better coordination, and a happy child.

 Another study also compared physical activity and school grades.
 This Swedish study suggests that doubling the amount of time spent doing physical education at school has a positive impact on children’s academic achievement.
 It might be due to the emotional state exercise evokes or to the fact that they are healthier.

 Either way, now is a great time to take advantage of your little one’s developmental quirks and have them move!
 Stay by their side and get involved in their activities.
-Playing catch, going to the park, or simply going out for a walk can go a long way in predicting her future skills.
+Playing catch, going to the park, or simply going out for a walk can go a long way in predicting their future skills.
 Don’t miss out on this opportunity!